computational-psychology/hrl/docs/templates/mutual-matching.md

 [asymmetric matching](asymmetric-matching) does for its scene.
 ```

-Note also that `display_stim` takes the window centre from `ihrl.height` and
+Note also that `display_stim` takes the window center from `ihrl.height` and
 `ihrl.width` rather than from a module constant.
 The stimulus is therefore
-centred correctly whichever of the setups in `run_experiment.py` was selected,
+centered correctly whichever of the setups in `run_experiment.py` was selected,
 without the geometry being repeated per setup.